Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Introduction

-\item To the best of our knowledge, we demonstrate the largest-to-date execution \cite{lee2019hybrid, zhang2019simplified, zhang2022improved} of HHL with a two-qubit gate depth up to 254 on real quantum hardware---the trapped-ion Quantinuum System Model H$1$-$2$.
-For this experiment, HHL was used to solve a portfolio-optimization problems with \mbox{S\&P 500} assets.
+\item To the best of our knowledge, we demonstrate the largest-to-date execution \cite{lee2019hybrid, zhang2019simplified, zhang2022improved, lubinski2024quantum} of HHL with a two-qubit gate depth up to 291 on real quantum hardware---the Quantinuum H-series trapped-ion devices---to solve portfolio-optimization problems with \mbox{S\&P 500} assets.

-\item A comparative analysis of the required two-qubit gate and ancillary qubit count of different implementations of the eigenvalue inversion component of HHL. \end{enumerate}